EB-Cyber-Repos/Miami2100/Game/Game.md

 [You can find the comprehensive rules of the FATE system here](https://fate-srd.com/)

 ## Skills
+at the end of every session, you can do any 2 of the below activities:
+- Swap any 2 skills that are within 1 rank of each other
+- Replace a rank 1 skill with a skill you don't have
+- Replace any stunt with a new one
+- Replace any Aspect with a new one
+- Purchase a new stunt by taking -1 Refresh
+- Purchase a new Aspect by taking -1 Refresh

+## Skills
 If you want to survive, you're gonna have to learn on the job.
 - **Academics** - Theoretical knowledge of mathematics, science, and the humanities.
 - **Agility** - Moving quick, keeping your balance, or scrambling up a service chute.